vinayrayapati/vsdcaravel/README.md

 # vsdcaravel

 The Main idea behind this project is to port from sky130 pdk to scl180 pdk.
-The Caravel template is created using their netlists and replpacing the sky130 with scl180 and mainly the GPIO portings are done.
+The Caravel template is created using their netlists and replacing the sky130 with scl180 and mainly the GPIO portings are done.

 # Table of contents
  - [1.The Initial test run using RISCV GNU TOOL CHAIN](#1-The-Initial-test-run-using-RISCV-GNU-TOOL-CHAIN)